Claudio9701/DeepPoem/README.md

 # DeepPoem

-Text Generation LSTM Keras model trained with Cesar Vallejo poems
+Text Generation LSTM Keras model trained with Cesar Vallejo poems.

 ## Quick Start

 The project is developed in Python 3.
 The files "i2w.pk", "w2i.pk", "inference_model.py", "my_language_model_3.hdf5", "w2i.pk" must be in the same directory.

-First, the following command must be executed in the terminal to install all the necessary libraries.
+First, the following command must be executed in the terminal to install all the necessary libraries:

 ```sh
 $ pip install requirements.txt